 - Lead nursing and staff development educational and innovation-oriented programs associated with technology adoption in health care settings.

-The Graduate Certificate in Nursing Informatics requires a minimum of 40.5 quarter units, with 18 of those units completed in residence at National University.
-A total of 9 quarter units of graduate credit may be granted for graduate work completed at another institution (two classes can transfer, but must be approved by the Department Chair) as it applies to this certificate.
+Certificate Requirements The Graduate Certificate in Nursing Informatics requires a minimum of 18 quarter units, completed in residence at National University.
 Refer to the General Catalog section on graduate admission requirements for specific information regarding admission and matriculation.
 Requirement for Certificate (4 courses; 18 quarter units)